 Medi-Cal provides free or low-cost health coverage to Californians with low income.
 Between 2026 and 2027, federal and state policy changes will introduce new requirements for adults, older adults, and certain immigrant groups.

 Effective January 1, 2027, new federal law (H.R.
-1) requires adults who receive Medi-Cal through the “Expansion” group (based on income) to meet a “Community Engagement” requirement to keep their health insurance.
+1) requires adults who receive Medi-Cal through the “Expansion” group (based on income) to meet a work requirement to keep their health insurance.

 The following groups are automatically excused from the 2027 Medi-Cal work requirements:

-Medi-Cal will only pay for 1 month of past medical bills (previously 3 months) for new applicants in this group.
+Medi-Cal will only pay for 1 month of past medical bills (previously 3 months) for new applicants who are Adults (age 19-64) without children (0-18).
+If this applies to you, Medi-Cal will send you a letter.
+For all others, Medi-Cal will pay for two months of past bills

 Federal and state policy shifts have introduced new restrictions and costs for non-citizens ages 19 and older.